-The £21.7 million flood defence scheme involves works on 16 individual reaches of the river and will reduce the risk of tidal flooding to 488 homes and 94 commercial properties in Sandwich.
+The £21.7 million flood defence scheme involves works on 16 individual reaches of the River Stour and will reduce the risk of tidal flooding to 488 homes and 94 commercial properties in Sandwich.
 Client – Jackson Civil Engineering working on behalf of the Environment Agency.

 VMax C350 was the product required in order to prevent soil loss from day one of installation.
 The VMax C350 is designed to provide a long term reinforced vegetated solution for flows up to 6 m/sec.

 Salix were involved in the early design process with Halcrow (CH2M Hill) to look at scour protection of the spillways.
 An erosion control design software programme was used to ensure the correct product was chosen for the anticipated flow regime.

 At the base of the spillways Salix Rock Roll Mattresses were installed due to the potential of hydraulic jumps.